WillProvince/PyAssist/README.md

 ### Prerequisites
 - Python 3.8+
 - OpenAI API Key (Required)
-- Google API Key (Optional, for voice features)
+- Google API Key (Required, for location based queries)(Only OpenAI get's these Analytics and they appear on your dashboard in the thread.)
 - ScaleSERP API Key (Optional, for web search)
 - Tomorrow.IO API Key (Optional, for weather)